Austroaeschna obscura

 known as the Sydney mountain darner.

 It is found in the Sydney Basin in Australia, where it inhabits rivers and streams.

 Austroaeschna obscura is a very dark dragonfly with distinct pale markings.
 It appears similar to the more widespread multi-spotted darner, Austroaeschna multipunctata.

+Etymology

+The genus name Austroaeschna combines the prefix austro- (from Latin auster, meaning “south wind”, hence “southern”) with Aeshna, a genus of dragonflies.

+The species name obscura is derived from the Latin obscurus ("dark" or "obscured"), referring to its darker colouring compared with Austroaeschna multipunctata.